• ★ Customer Reviews

 Pensado’s Place

-One webisode that has given me great insights into audio engineering and the business side is the webisode Pensado’s Place hosted by Dave Pensado and Herb Trawick.
-They talk all things audio in their weekly show and Dave also gives great production with his segment “Into The Lair“.
+One webisode that has given me great insights into audio engineering and the business side is the webisode Pensado’s Place, hosted by Dave Pensado and Herb Trawick.
+They talk all things audio in their weekly show, and Dave also gives great production with his segment “Into The Lair“.

-The show is now on its 400th episode and you will not have any shortage in catching up on the great knowledge for audio production, mixing, and business.
+The show is now on its 400th episode, and you will not have any shortage in catching up on the great knowledge for audio production, mixing, and business.
 Happy learning!

 PureMix

-Puremix.net is another great resource to learn audio engineering and production that I have used in the past when I was starting in audio.
+Puremix is another great resource to learn audio engineering and production that I have used in the past when I was starting in audio.
 The website hosts online videos, tutorials, and courses by multi-platinum producers and artists via a subscription.

-Like the other websites, I listed here, just visiting the Youtube channel will give you great resources to start learning audio engineering and production.
+Like the other websites I listed here, just visiting the YouTube channel will give you great resources to start learning audio engineering and production.

 Mix with the Masters

 Mixwiththemasters.com lets you learn music production from the world’s top music mixers and producers through seminars and online videos.
-You can register a free account and upgrade as you grow your knowledge.
+You can register for a free account and upgrade as you grow your knowledge.

 Members get unlimited access to all the videos, plus benefits from online services such as Mix and Production Consulting, and Webinars.
 Definitely something worth trying out.

-Treat this profession seriously not just reading a few books and buying some gear to say you are an audio engineer.
+Treat this profession seriously, not just by reading a few books and buying some gear to say you are an audio engineer.
 You will be disappointed fast.
 Not to mention the damaged reputation it can cause you in the long run if you have unsatisfied clients.
 Become good at what you do.
 Find your niche!

-Do I need an Associate’s, Bachelor’s, or Masters degree?
+Do I need an Associate’s, Bachelor’s, or Master’s degree?

-EducationTo make a good living as an audio engineer you don’t necessarily need a full degree.
+EducationTo make a good living as an audio engineer, you don’t necessarily need a full degree.
 However, you do need vast knowledge through education.
 This is from experience and how the industry hires.

-You can consider a postsecondary education such as a certificate program or an associate’s degree to get you started.
-This will help you get the basic knowledge, internship experience as well as build professional relationships with professors and companies partnered with the university.
+You can consider a postsecondary education, such as a certificate program or an associate’s degree, to get you started.
+This will help you get the basic knowledge, internship experience, as well as build professional relationships with professors and companies partnered with the university.

 Once you gauge the progress you’ve made in job placements and freelance work, you have the option to use the credits you’ve earned towards a larger degree down the road.
-This also gives you the option to pay off your tuition and loans for some time before committing to pressuring a bachelor’s.
+This also gives you the option to pay off your tuition and loans for some time before committing to pursuing a bachelor’s.

 CERTIFICATE

 A certificate in audio production is often the first choice for those looking to start their careers.
-This option does allow for individuals to gain experience with software programs that are in high demand.
+This option does allow individuals to gain experience with software programs that are in high demand.

 ASSOCIATE’S

-Credits earned on associate’s degree courses can be counted toward a bachelor’s degree when the student continues education.
+Credits earned on associate’s degree courses can be counted toward a bachelor’s degree when the student continues their education.

 BACHELOR’S

-The completion of a bachelor’s degree is a prerequisite for further courses such as a master’s.
+The completion of a bachelor’s degree is a prerequisite for further courses, such as a master’s.

 Once a student completes their education, they can utilize what they’ve gained to work in all aspects of audio production.